 Chapter 7: Maximize Ideas

-In Game Design, every problem has a solution.
+In game design, every problem has a solution.
 In fact, every problem has millions of possible solutions.
-You’d assume finding one of these million solutions would be easy except that there are billions of designs that won’t work.
+You’d assume that finding one of these million solutions would be easy except that there are billions of designs that won’t work.
 These odds aren’t good.
 And yet I’ve seen a lot of designers take their first idea, flesh it out, and push it through the process.
 The first step to combating these odds is to maximize the number of ideas before choosing one.

 I know what you’re thinking.
 I said that game design is not about ideation.
 And it isn’t.
 This part isn’t about you coming up with a ton of ideas.
 It’s about you searching through as many ideas as possible and determining which one best solves the problem while fitting your systems and goals.
-These ideas can be found by:

-Analyzing other games & mediums (movies, books, activities, etc.)
+These ideas can be found by analyzing other games & mediums (movies, books, activities, etc.)

-Discussions

-Brainstorms
+through discussions, and

+through brainstorms.

 I know.
 You’re excited about building an experience.
 But you have to fight the urge to skip past these steps, take your first idea, and iterate in engine.
 This is a trap.
 It’s more likely that first idea exists in the billions of solutions that won’t work.
-But through implementation you’ll become married to it and hit the sunken cost fallacy.
+But through implementation you’ll become married to it and hit the sunk cost fallacy: You've already put time into it, so now it feels like a waste of money to just let it go.
 Your colleagues will grow concerned as you continue to hammer a square peg into a round hole.
-They’ll pitch you alternate solutions but you’re too invested and will become defensive.
+They’ll pitch you alternate solutions but because you're so invested you'll become defensive.
 “They just don’t get it,” you’ll say.
-“But they’ll see…they’ll all see…mwhahahaha.”
+“But they’ll see.
+They’ll all see.
+Mwhahahaha!”
 When did you become the villain?
 The moment you picked your first idea, didn’t get input from the team, and ignored all feedback.

 Game dev is a team effort.
 And the best way to ensure your success is to maximize your ideas and include the team every step of the way.
-You’ll always get a better result when more minds are working together towards a solution.
-So, let’s start searching for ideas.
+You’ll always get a better result when more minds are working together toward a solution.
+So let’s start searching for ideas.

 Analyzing Other Games & Mediums

-The trick in searching other sources for ideas is to not stop once you come across an idea you like.
+The trick in searching other sources for ideas is not to stop once you come across an idea you like.
 This is when the analysis actually begins.
-You must do a deep dive into how that idea is designed and connected to all their other systems.
+Now you must do a deep dive into how that idea is designed and connected to all its other systems.
 The analysis ends once you have the answers to the following questions:

-Design Analysis: - How are they using this idea? - What mechanics and systems exist due to this idea or are altered by it?
+Design Analysis • How are they using this idea? • What mechanics and systems exist due to this idea or are altered by it?

-Problem Analysis: - What problem was this idea solving? - If this idea was removed, what systems would fail?
+Problem Analysis • What problem was this idea solving? • If this idea was removed, what systems would fail?
 What problems would arise?

-Goal Analysis: - What goals did they have that led to this idea? - Where were games in this genre before this idea came about? - What did this idea change?
+Goal Analysis • What goals did the team have that led to this idea? • Where were games in this genre before this idea came about? • What did this idea change?

-The purpose of these questions is to end with a list of goals that may have led to the creation of their systems.
-All of this will help you strengthen your goals.
+The purpose of these questions is to end with a list of goals that may have led to the creation of the developers' systems.
+All of this will help you strengthen your own goals.
 If you can, search out other sources with similar ideas and do the same with those.
-Then you’ll be able to see how those two experiences and goals branched from each other based on their different needs.
+Then you’ll be able to see how those two experiences and goals branched out from each other based on different needs.